stepankuzmin/copybara-sot/README.md

 ### Core Configuration File

-- `project/copy.bara.sky`: Defines two workflows:
+- `copy.bara.sky`: Defines two workflows:
   - `push`: Iterative mode that syncs each commit from SoT to destination
   - `pr`: Change request mode that imports PRs from destination back to SoT